julian-klode/lingolang/docs/basics.md

 There are various names describing the same or fairly similar concepts as this: linear [@Baker:1995:LVL:199818.199860], unique [@achten1993high][@boyland2001alias], free [@hogg1991islands][@noble1998flexible], or unsharable[@minsky1996towards].

 One programming language using linear types is Rust ([^Rust]).
 In Rust, the input/output annotation is basically the only variant - it looks and works like an imperative language.
 Linear values can be created and 'borrowed' for passing them to another function, for example.
-Rust has no garbage collector, but a system of life times where each function parameter can be associated a named life time and the result can then refer to the names of the parameters.
+Rust has no garbage collector, but a system of lifetimes where each function parameter can be associated a named lifetime and the result can then refer to the names of the parameters.
 This allows it to be used even without a heap, at least in theory.
 Rust does not use linear types for I/O which is a bit unfortunate.

 [^Rust]: <https://www.rust-lang.org>

 ### Capabilities for Sharing
-The several implementations of linear types in different programming languages, are all slightly incompatible with each other, which is why 'Capabilities for Sharing' [@Boyland:2001:CSG:646158.680004] tried to introduce a common system for describing linearity.
+The several implementations of linear types in different programming languages are all slightly incompatible with each other, which is why 'Capabilities for Sharing' [@Boyland:2001:CSG:646158.680004] introduces a common system for describing linearity.

 It describes a simple reference based language with objects containing fields.
 A _capability_ is a pair of an address and a permission - a set of the following flags: